gaultier/blog/detect_data_races_with_dtrace.md

 And it appears to run just fine, no warning whatsoever (actually a warning complains that we never call `pthread_join` but that's ok).

-If you get lucky, you'll see one warning:
+If you get lucky, you'll see one diagnostic:

 ```plaintext
 ==================